Qiskit/qiskit-ibm-runtime/docs/index.rst

     Migrate to using Qiskit Runtime primitives <migrate/migrate-guide>
     Use Estimator to design an algorithm <migrate/migrate-estimator>
     Use Sampler to design an algorithm <migrate/migrate-sampler>
-    Use Estimator and Sampler in an algorithm <migrate/migrate-est-sam>
     Update parameter values while running <migrate/migrate-update-parm>
-    Primitive-based routines <migrate/migrate-prim-based>
     Work with updated Qiskit algorithms <migrate/migrate-qiskit-alg>
     End-to-end example <migrate/migrate-e2e>